mclendon99/ddns/README.md

     # Replace with your domain as registered on GoDaddy (not the hostname part).
     GDDOMAIN=""

 The configuration items can also be read from the environment.
 The config file items override the environment entries.
+An example ddns.conf.example file is included with this package.

 The following scripts are supplied: